griffithlab/regtools/docs/index.md

 ##Acknowledgements

-regtools uses several open-source libraries.
+RegTools uses several open-source libraries.
 We would like to thank the developers of htslib and bedtools.
 We would also like to thank Travis Abbott for useful comments and code.